Scotland's historic newspapers preserved for the nation

 Over 60 per cent of the filming for Scotland has now been completed — 419 titles amounting to 6,193 reels of film.
 The finished project will add around 800 titles and 10,000 reels of microfilm to the Library's collection as well as complementing the holdings of local libraries across Scotland.

 It means that the National Library of Scotland will have the most comprehensive archive of Scottish newspapers in the world, including some copies of newspapers previously held only by the British Library.
-This will offer the opportunity to access the content of titles that have not been read in Scotland since they were first published - some of which date back to the early eighteenth century.
+This will offer the opportunity to access the content of titles that have not been read in Scotland since they were first published — some of which date back to the early 18th century.

 In 2001 the Heritage Lottery Fund awarded a grant of £5 million to the NEWSPLAN 2000 Project to undertake nation-wide, large-scale microfilming to preserve local newspapers on 35mm archival-standard microfilm.
 Further funding is matched by the newspaper industry and libraries across the UK.